 Always put medicines and vitamins away every time you use them.
 This includes medicines and vitamins you use every day.
 Never leave them out on a kitchen counter or at a sick child’s bedside, even if you know you will need to give your child medicine again in a few hours.

 Tell your child what medicine is and explain why you must be the one to give medicine to your child.
 Don’t tell your child that medicine is candy or tastes like candy to get them to take it.
 Don’t let your child play with empty medicine bottles.

 Ask houseguests and visitors to put purses, bags, or coats that have medicines in them up and away, and to keep them out of sight when they are in your home.
 And be sure to keep your purse, bag, or coat with medicines in it stored safely away from your child, too.

 Hear the click to make sure the safety cap is locked.

 Always use the safety caps that are supplied with medicines.
 Be sure to relock the safety cap on a medicine bottle after using it.
 If the medicine has a locking cap that turns, twist it until you hear the click.
 But remember that even though many medicines and vitamins have safety caps, children may still be able to open them.
 Always keep your medicines and vitamins stored safely in a place where your children can’t reach or see them.

 Be prepared in case of an emergency.

 Call your poison control center at 1-800-565-8161 right away if you think your child might have gotten into a medicine or vitamin.
-Program the number for the poison control center into your home or cell phone so you can have it available when you need it.
-Make sure that you post the number for your poison control center where babysitters or other caretakers can find it.
+Program the number for the poison control centre into your home or cell phone so you can have it available when you need it.
+Make sure that you post the number for your poison control centre where babysitters or other caretakers can find it.